mini-maxit/worker/README.md

 {
   "type": "task",
   "message_id": "adsa",
-  "has_result": true, // Indicates if the task was processed successfully "payload": {
+  "ok": true, // Indicates if the task was processed successfully "payload": {
-    "StatusCode": 1, // Indicates the status of the task "Message": "solution executed successfully", // Message indicating the result of the task "TestResults": [ // Array of test results
+    "status_code": 1, // Indicates the status of the task
+    "message": "solution executed successfully", // Message indicating the result of the task "test_results": [ // Array of test results
       {
-        "Passed": true, // Indicates if the test passed "StatusCode": 1, // Indicates the status of the test "ExecutionTime": 0.000000, // Execution time of the test "ErrorMessage": "", // Error message for any runetime errors that occurred during execution of this test case "Order": 1 // Order of the test case
+        "passed": true, // Indicates if the test passed "status_code": 1, // Indicates the status of the test "execution_time": 0.000000, // Execution time of the test "error_message": "", // Error message for any runetime errors that occurred during execution of this test case "order": 1 // Order of the test case
       }
     ]
   }